Engaging Students in Design

 Calculate Materials Needed

 Students can participate in measuring surface areas of planting zones and pathways to calculate the volume of mulch or other materials needed.
-Guidance on calculating mulch volume is in How to Get and Apply Mulch (TreePeople).
 For real-life economics and math lessons, involve students in pricing out materials and interviewing facilities staff or tree planting organizations about costs.
+Guidance on calculating mulch volume is in:

 Invite Guest Speakers